adamnicolaspelletier/sequencing-alignment-sanger/README.md

 * Add functionality for multiple FORWARD and REVERSE contigs for a given reference sequence at once.
 Useful for long genes that require multiple reactions
 to span the full length.
 * Add support for regional phred scoring comparison, instead of per base.
 Will judge whether upon encounter of a discrepancy, whether the base call is a in less reliable region of the sequencing reaction, such as often found in the extremities.
 * Add optional automatic isoform detection, instead of user choice.
-Biologists tend to prefer the latter, but high-throughput is usually better suited with the former.
+Optimal for high-thoughput alignment.